davepinch/pinchy.cc/collections/_people/ludwig-wittgenstein/quotes/we-are-asleep.md

 ---
 title: "We are asleep.
-Our life is a dream..."
-layout: quote
-quote: "We are asleep.
 Our Life is a dream.
 But we wake up sometimes, just enough to know that we are dreaming."
+cc-type: quote
 attribution: "Ludwig Wittgenstein"
-layout: quote
 related:
   - Ludwig Wittgenstein - Wikipedia
 tags: